Last Updated 8/25/2021

 Status: The NAIC focuses on three major areas of Retirement Security: Education, Consumer Protection and Innovation.
 To assist consumers, the NAIC Communications Division offers a Retirement Security microsite with consumer resources and information about related NAIC Committee activities.
 Additionally, the NAIC is reviewing continuing education requirements for insurance producers to ensure knowledge of suitability requirements and prohibitions on unfair marketing practices.
 In addition, the NAIC has established the Retirement Security (A) Working Group to develop an education campaign and curricula, anti-fraud alerts, and other work products to support and promote retirement security.
 The group disbanded in 2020, but the Life Insurance and Annuities (A) Committee continues to monitor developments in this area.

 The NAIC is reviews and updates NAIC model laws and regulations, particularly in the area of annuities, to ensure they continue to meet public policy needs.
 In 2016, the NAIC launched a national Life Policy Locator Service in 2016 to assist individuals in locating life insurance policies, especially in cases where the requestor or beneficiary has little to no information about the policy.
-The consumer tool has matched 8,210 beneficiaries with lost or misplaced life insurance policies or annuities – totaling $92.5 million returned to consumers – since its launch last November.
+The consumer tool has matched 8,210 beneficiaries with lost or misplaced life insurance policies or annuities – totaling $92.5 million returned to consumers – in its first year alone.

 In August of 2017, CIPR held an event on Enhancing Protections and Empowering Consumers for a Secure Retirement.
 The event focused on identifying unforeseen risk pre-retirees and post-retirees might face in retirement.
 The event also explored the impact of the U.S. Department of Labor legislation on fiduciary responsibility.